The Vietnam War gets the Ken Burns treatment

 I didn’t watch all 18 hours of Ken Burns’ series about the Vietnam War, but I forced myself to endure roughly two-thirds of it.
 I found Burns’ version of the war biased and superficial.

-Scott has performed a service by posting a conference about the series held at the Center for Strategic and International Studies (CSIC).
+Scott has performed a service by posting a conference about the series held at the Center for Strategic and International Studies (CSIS).
 As Scott says, Lewis Sorley’s presentation, which begins at 48:00, provides a devastating critique of Burns’ version of the war.
 But listen carefully to some of the other participants.
 I think you will notice that several of them found the series superficial, though they are too polite to say so directly.

 I want to comment about the music in the series.
 Burns consistently deploys the “iconic” music of the Vietnam era in service of the anti-war movement.
 When protesters appear, we often hear pop music rather than the voices of the protesters, e.g., “Ho, Ho, Ho Chi Min, NLF [the ones killing Americans] is gonna win.”
 Burns wants to associate the anti-war movement with music most people like in the hope that it will make us like the movement.
 It’s one of the oldest advertising tricks in the book.